jpveldhuizen/puppet-cerebro/README.md

 - `address`: Specify IP address cerebro listening on.
 - `port`: Specify port (1024-49151) cerebro listening on, default = 9000.
 - `proxy_server`: Full http(s) address with portnumber for the proxyserver to use, ex. https://proxy.local:8080.
-- `proxy_type`: type o prosyserver to use, can be one of "none", "http", "https" or "ftp".
+- `proxy_type`: type of proxyserver to use, can be one of "none", "http", "https" or "ftp".

 ## Limitations

 This module has been tested on:

-- CentOS 7
+- Ubuntu 20.04

 ## Development

-Bug reports and pull requests are welcome on GitHub at https://github.com/yano3/puppet-cerebro.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jpveldhuizen/puppet-cerebro.